Higher Purpose Co (HPC). is a 501c3 economic justice nonprofit based in Clarksdale, Mississippi.

 Higher Purpose Co mission is to build community wealth with Black residents in Mississippi by supporting the ownership of financial, cultural, and political power.
 Our theory of change is anchored by an integrated model: asset building, narrative change, and advocacy.

 Solutions-based organizing and community wealth building amplify our theory of change to unapologetically tackle generational poverty, structured inequality, and institutionalized racism in the state of Mississippi

 HPC provides education, access to capital, and support services to Black entrepreneurs, homeowners, and landowners.

 HPC narrative change efforts focuses on publishing articles, documenting oral history, and producing positive storytelling content.

 HPC advocates for better economic justice policies to improve the quality of life for Black residents by implementing digital organizing, community based research, and policy education.

-Since 2017, HPC has provided entrepreneurship and community education to over 700 residents, created/expanded 15 businesses, and deployed almost $51,000 in affordable capital.
+Since 2016, HPC has provided entrepreneurship and community education to over 700 residents, created/expanded 15 businesses, and have helped financial institutions deploy almost $51,000 in affordable capital.

 HPC is currently providing business support to over 50 Black entrepreneurs across Mississippi.
 Majority of HPC members identify as Black women.